 These are our honest, straightforward and practical tips for other women going on safari for the first time, whether you’re on honeymoon, part of a group or going solo.

-A ‘bucket shower’ is a drum of water that is heated up on the campfire.
-The staff then hoist it up over the shower so you can wash as usual.
+‘Bucket showers’ are fairly common on a more traditional African safari.
+Typically, this is done with a large drum of water heated up over a campfire.
+Once it’s nice and hot, the staff then hoist it above the shower so you can wash as usual - just bear in mind, it will be a shorter one.
 Things to keep in mind:

 - Bucket showers are mostly found when you are mobile camping or in very remote places.
 Most upscale lodges have replaced them with regular plumbed showers.